mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ## Adjusting the playbook configuration

-To enable Jitsi with this role, add the following configuration to your `vars.yml` file.
+To enable ntfy with this role, add the following configuration to your `vars.yml` file.

 **Note**: the path should be something like `inventory/host_vars/matrix.example.com/vars.yml` if you use the [MDAD (matrix-docker-ansible-deploy)](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.